Archives & Special Collections

 Other Restrictions

-• Records which are closed by state and/or federal law for the protection of individual privacy will not be made available to researchers during the period of closure.
+- Records restricted by state or federal law to protect privacy will not be available during the closure period.